Nuitka/Nuitka-website/posts/nuitka-release-0516.rst

 - Fix, the PyLint warnings plug-in could crash in some cases, make sure it's more robust.

-- Windows: Fix, the combination of AnaConda Python, MinGW 64 bits and mere acceleration was not working. `Issue#254 <http://bugs.nuitka.net/issue254>`__.
+- Windows: Fix, the combination of Anaconda Python, MinGW 64 bits and mere acceleration was not working. `Issue#254 <http://bugs.nuitka.net/issue254>`__.

 - Standalone: Preserve not only namespace packages created by ``.pth`` files,